Delivery from £1.60. Free on all orders over £15.

 An AAS winner.

 Is it easy to grow Chard in my garden?
-The best time to start planting chard is 2 weeks before the last frost of the season.
+Yes.
 Start by sowing your chard seeds an inch deep, leaving between 2 and 6 inches apart.
-As the chard grows you will need to think about thinning as chard seeds produce more than one plant.